sci-42ver/SDF_exercise_solution/README.md

   1. ~~SDF_exercises/chapter_4/4_23_graph_match_lib/check_lib.scm checked_positions update~~
   2. (I forgot what I meant by this line.
 After all, 4.23 pred implementation with tests has been finished.)
 SDF_exercises/chapter_4/4_23_graph_match_lib/castling_lib.scm after check_lib.scm
   3. SDF_exercises/chapter_4/4_23_graph_match_lib/simple_move_mod.scm combining all other `simple-move` implementations.
+## @%chapter 5
+### keywords to search for reference implementation
+### comments
+### @%TODO
+- 5
+  > However, primitives that take procedures as arguments, such as map or filter, will not accept nonprimitive procedures (i.e., those created by this interpreter from lambda expressions). see SCIP Exercise 4.14.
+  IMHO just similar, due to the "created" "nonprimitive procedures" are by `make-compound-procedure` unrecognized by the "Scheme primitive".
 ## @% reference implementation checked
 chapter 2~3 seems to not use the regex shown in "@exercise solutions..."
 (I forgot).
 - For chapter 4, 4.1~25 have been checked with